We are all inspired and we are all thieves.

 The longer people go on copying, the more damage that person is doing to the entire industry.
 People have worked harrrrd at developing their skills, sharing them with their community, pouring their time, money and energy, and someone who comes along and copies that artist is essentially undercutting and devaluing the hard work and effort it takes to truly be an artist.
 Copiers typically weaken the market by coming in with little experience, getting good at replication, and selling or advertising their copy for less than the industry standard.
 This devalues the work that goes into developing your own style and unique voice and softens the consumer as a whole towards what he or she should be paying for creative products and services.

 About a year ago I wrote and sent my first Cease and Desist letter.
 There had been a couple instances prior to me having to write to this particular person that came to my attention via being tagged by my followers on Instagram (you guys are awesome).
-I’d chosen to ignore these other cases where previous students of mine have copied my work… I see it a lot, and when I see most of these posts my initial reaction is hurt and sadness, but up until this particular instance, I did nothing about it.
-In this particular case, huge sections of my copy and artwork from my how to watercolor book had been literally retyped and painted word for word and used in someone’s workshop handout/material.
-Now, normally I don’t take action because of everyone copies.
-And with that too, there can be so many nuances and small details from work to work, that copyright law can’t protect you all that much unless your work is actually being rescanned or your text is being plagiarized.
+I'd chosen to ignore these other cases where previous students of mine have copied my work… I see it a lot, and when I see most of these posts my initial reaction is hurt and sadness, but up until this particular instance, I did nothing about it.
+In this particular case, huge sections of my copy and artwork from my how-to watercolor book had been literally retyped and painted word for word and used in someone's workshop handout/material.
+Now, normally I don't take action because of everyone copies.
+And with that too, there can be so many nuances and small details from work to work, that copyright law can't protect you all that much unless your work is actually being rescanned or your text is being plagiarized.
 But because this particular case was repetitive, this person was making a profit off of my tutorials AND I could see the damage it was doing to the industry, I sent a kindly, but firmly worded email.
-Thankfully I have a legal team I work with on this stuff, so if things ever do need to get serious, I can bring out the big guns…but normally, a “hey, I saw that you’ve been…” gets them to recognize what they’re doing right away.
-Save the big guns for later when/if necessary.
+Thankfully I have a legal team I work with on this stuff, so if things ever do need to get serious, I've got backup…but normally, a “hey, I saw that you've been…” gets them to recognize what they're doing right away.
+Save the attorney for later when/if necessary.

 Now, I do believe there are similarities and trends within industries that can't be ignored.
 Some techniques and practices in watercolor have been around for ages that are just now resurfacing and making a come back because of trends and social media.
 People's work looks similar because of this.
 Artists are sharing their tools and their supplies for the medium they work in, other people are buying those brands based off of recommendations, therefore, other people's work is bound to have similar colors and such to theirs.
 That's just fact.